Marcus Sherels: Professional career

+Pre-draft

 Sherels ran a 4.37 and 4.39-second in the 40-yard dash and recorded a 40-inch vertical jump at his Pro Day.

-Minnesota Vikings
+Minnesota Vikings (first stint)

 Sherels was signed as an undrafted free agent by the Minnesota Vikings in the 2010 preseason after a strong performance in the Vikings rookie camp, where he participated on a tryout basis.
 Sherels holds the Vikings record with 5 career punt return touchdowns after he passed career marks of 2 previously held by Mewelde Moore and David Palmer.
 He also ranks second in the league from 2012 to 2015 with 1,230 punt return yards and is tied for second in that same 4-year span with 3 punt return scores.
 In 2013, he started a career-high 4 games at cornerback and set the Vikings' single-season record with a 15.2 punt return average, breaking the previous mark of 13.2 set by running back David Palmer during the 1995 season.
 He also holds the team record with 5 career punt returns of more than 50 yards.
 On October 21, 2013, he notched the third-longest punt return touchdown in club history with an 86-yarder against the New York Giants on Monday Night Football that helped him set the Vikings single game record with 119 punt return yards.
 In 2012, he became the 10th player in Vikings history to return a punt for a touchdown with a 77-yard return for a score against the Detroit Lions, the 7th-longest punt return in team history.
 In the 2013 preseason game against the Tennessee Titans, he set a Vikings preseason record with a 109-yard kickoff return touchdown.

 2010 season

-Sherels was waived by the Vikings on September 4, 2010 and then signed to the practice squad on September 6.
+Sherels was waived by the Vikings on September 4, 2010, and then signed to the practice squad on September 6.
 On September 28, Sherels was released in order to make room on the practice squad for tight end John Nalbone.
 On October 13, Sherels was re-signed to the Vikings practice squad and Nalbone released.
 This move, along with the signing of Frank Walker to the active squad, was made due to the season-ending injury sustained by starting cornerback Cedric Griffin, who was placed on injured reserve the same day.
 Sherels spent 15 weeks on the Vikings’ practice squad and was activated for the final game of the season against the Detroit Lions.